xiezhq-hermann/ANC_signal-system_project/README.md

 # ANC_signal-system_project
 This repository is the software part of ANC-Active Noise Cancellation project, including reports and some materials.
+Please refer `Documents/Report.pdf` for more introduction and explaination.

 ### Specification
 `fxlms_s.slx` is the main file to execute the noise cancellation where you should modify the parameter of FIR to meet your requirement.